 This is an ascending progression of the diatonic 7th chords in C Major on an A string root.
 The B minor is played as a B minor7(♭5); also known as a half diminished, which is used to replace your standard diminished chord as the 7th diatonic chord in your sequence.

-These shapes are essential, so if you are not able to comfortably shift between them then you need to focus on these before adding further extensions to your chord dictionary.
+These beginning shapes are essential, so if you are not able to comfortably shift between them then you need to focus on these before adding further extensions to your chord dictionary.

 With the amount of octaves a guitar covers; and the amount of inversions for each chord, their are many different ways we could play our ii-V-I-vi in C Major alone.
 I have split the following into 5 different examples as you should practice every 4 bars until fluency before moving on, but you can play them all one after each other as a descending progression.

-We could even mix up the order of our 2-5-1-6 turnaround like this:
+Let’s have a quick bit of fun here by mixing up the order of our 2-5-1-6 turnaround like this:

 This progression follows an I-vi-ii-V progression, using a few new chord extensions.
 Take note of how we kept each chord voicing (Major/minor) the same; replacing the C Major 7 with a Major 9; the D minor 7 with a minor 9; and utilizing a dominant 13th chord as a tension chord, resolving to the dominant 7 in our last bar.